CIA-Oceanix/GeoTrackNet/README.md

 # MultitaskAIS

-This folder contains the TensorFlow implementation of the model proposed in
+TensorFlow implementation of the model proposed in "Multi-task Learning for Maritime Traffic Surveillance from AIS Data Streams" (https://arxiv.org/abs/1806.03972)

-"paper name"
-"paper arxiv link"

 All the codes related to the Embedding block are adapted from the source code of Filtering Variational Objectives: https://github.com/tensorflow/models/tree/master/research/fivo